bengarrett/RetroTxt/docs/src/library.md

 ## Package management

-[PnpM](https://pnpm.io/) is a replacement for the [npm application](https://www.npmjs.com/) for its speed and reduced hard drive space.
-It is a drop-in replacement for npm and [yarn](https://yarnpkg.com/), and it is compatible with the universal `package.json` file.
+The [pnpm](https://pnpm.io/) application, known for its speed and compactness, is a drop-in replacement for [npm](https://www.npmjs.com/ and is compatible with the universal `package.json` file.

 ## Build tool

-The [Task](https://taskfile.dev/) application is a runner and software build tool that is a single point for all the functions needed to build the web extension.
-Tasks can be run in a terminal or a Windows command line.
+The terminal [Task](https://taskfile.dev/) application is a runner and software build tool that is a single point for all the functions needed to build the web extension.

 ```
 $ cd RetroTxt
 $ task --list